FIELD NOTES BLOG

 Although wetlands may appear dull and lifeless on the surface during winter, significant processes are still occurring beneath the ice and snow.
 Cold temperatures slow the rate of decomposition, allowing organic matter to accumulate in the soil and enhancing its ability to store carbon.
 This effect is particularly pronounced in northern permafrost peatlands.

 Peatlands, which are a type of wetland, store twice as much carbon as all of the world’s forests combined!
-Permafrost peatlands, which are found in Arctic and subarctic regions of countries like Canada, Russia, and the United States, contain a thick layer of peat—decomposed plant material that has accumulated over millennia.
+Permafrost peatlands, which are found in Arctic and subarctic regions of countries like Canada, Russia, and the United States, contain a thick layer of peat, which is decomposed plant material that has accumulated over millennia.
 The freezing temperatures in these regions prevent the peat from fully decaying, allowing it to build up over thousands of years.
 In these wetlands, cold temperatures are essential to preserving stored carbon.

 However, the Arctic is warming at twice the rate of other regions, causing permafrost to thaw.
 As the permafrost melts, microbes begin breaking down the organic material in the peat, releasing large amounts of greenhouse gases such as carbon dioxide and methane into the atmosphere.
 This release of gases accelerates climate change, creating a feedback loop: rising temperatures cause more permafrost to thaw, which releases more greenhouse gases, which in turn leads to further warming, causing more permafrost to thaw, and so forth.
 This cycle amplifies the impact of climate change, posing a significant threat to global carbon storage and climate stability